-Just as I did myself three years ago, my clients want to reexamine their relationship with alcohol by either cutting back or quitting, but feel stuck because of a fear of feeling deprived or left out at social situations.
+Just as I did myself three years ago, my clients want to reexamine their relationship with alcohol by either cutting back or quitting, but feel stuck because of a fear of feeling deprived or left out of social situations.

 We like to see ourselves as individualists, and as being above caring what other people think or do.
 But that belies science!
 We evolved as tribal creatures whose survival depended on being part of the herd and fitting in.

 It was a stark contrast to another experiences that she had had.
 She belongs to a climbing group and they had trained for months for a technical climb.
-The others knew she didn’t drink alcohol, yet one member talked repeatedly during the climb about the beer they would enjoy at the summit.
+The others knew she didn’t drink alcohol, yet one member talked repeatedly during the climb about the beers they would enjoy at the summit.
 The summit moment should have felt like the ultimate bonding experience for all of them, yet my friend felt…apart, outside of it.

 According to an article I just read in the Washington Post, after two decades of rising drinking rates, last year just 60 percent of Americans reported drinking any alcoholic beverages (down from 65 percent two years earlier).
 Not only are fewer adults drinking, but those who do are consuming less.

 It used to be that Americans saw drinking in binary terms.
 You were either a “normal drinker” or a “problem drinker.”
-It meant that if someone declined a drink, there were only a few possibilities… they were the designated driver, pregnant, on medication, old or had “a problem.”
+It meant that if someone declined an alcoholic drink, there were only a few possibilities… they were the designated driver, pregnant, on medication, old or had “a problem.”
 If you weren’t in one of those categories (and even if you were), you were an open target for getting some teasing or outright harassment.
 The non-drinkers weren’t just an after-thought… no one thought of them at all, with meager offerings of soda or water.
-(Personally, I regret not have a local kombucha or nitro cold brew on tap in our winery tasting room all those years).
+(Personally, I regret not having a local fermented kombucha or nitro cold brew on tap in our winery tasting room all those years).

-I have a true passion for these non-alcoholic beverages because I’m seeing the difference it’s made in the lives of people who come to me for help because they are in deep pain about drinking more than they want to again and again.
+I have a true passion for these non-alcoholic beverages because I’m seeing the difference it’s made in the lives of people who come to me for help because they are in deep pain about drinking more booze than they want to again and again.
 I see how these non-alcoholic beverages allow people to stay in the ritual, to socialize or to decompress and transition from work day to evening.

-So, I don’t mind answering the question “what’s the point of drinking the non-alcoholic one?”
+So, I don’t mind answering the question “What’s the point of drinking the non-alcoholic one?”

-But then hopefully we can agree, for the author of the article who has mixed up his G&T’s and can’t tell which one has alcohol in it and which one does not, isn’t is fair to ask him the question “what’s the point of drinking the alcoholic one?”
+But then hopefully we can agree, for the author of the article who has mixed up his G&T’s and can’t tell which one has alcohol in it and which one does not, isn’t is fair to ask him the question “What’s the point of drinking the alcoholic one?”